uakfdotb/ghostpp/readme.txt

 Each battle.net server has a root admin defined in ghost.cfg.
 Root admins have access to every command both in battle.net and in the lobby and ingame.
-In particular this includes !addadmin, !checkadmin, !countadmins, !deladmin, !exit, and !quit.
+In particular this includes !addadmin, !checkadmin, !countadmins, !deladmin, !exit, and !quit among others.

 2.)
 Game Owners.

 Each game has an owner defined as the user who ran the !priv or !pub command or the user specified with the !privby or !pubby command.
 Game owners have access to every command in the lobby and ingame but NO commands in battle.net.
 You can think of the game owner as a temporary admin for one game only - it doesn't have to be a root admin or a regular admin.
+The game owner is also the only user who can use commands inside a game which is locked (see the !lock and !unlock commands for more information).
+The game owner for a particular can be changed after the game is created with the !owner command.

 3.)
 Admins.